 Spire Tunbridge Wells Hospital has a dedicated fixed site imaging centre for all your scanning and imaging needs, including a state of the art MRI scanner.
+We are one of the first hospitals in the South East to offer Silent MRI Scanning.
+Read more about this ground breaking technology and how it can improve your MRI scanning experience.

 We offer a range of imaging services and investigations performed by our specialist consultant radiologists and radiographers.
 Read more about our Imaging Centre.